-That it is so, will appear from the following considerations.
+That it is so will appear from the following considerations.

-1. No unregenerate man can see the kingdom of God, because it is impossible for God himself to do what implies a manifest contradiction; and there is a manifest contradiction in the idea that a fleshly mind can, without any radical change of character, become a subject of God's spiritual kingdom.
-The expression used here to denote the state of safety and happiness into which God brings his people, is deeply significant and instructive.
-It is not spoken of, you will observe, as a state of mere safety - mere exemption from punishment, or immunity from wrath - but as a kingdom - a kingdom in which they are safe because they are protected by his almighty power; and happy, because they are cherished by his infinite love - but still a kingdom in which, besides being safe and happy, they are placed under rule and government, and expected to yield submission and service as his obedient subjects.
-And so is it with everyone who really enters that kingdom, whether on earth or in heaven.
-He cannot so much as enter into the outer sanctuary here, and far less can be obtain admission into the holy place there, without laying down at its threshold the weapons of rebellion, and returning to his allegiance and duty.
-There is indeed an external kingdom of grace in which many an unregenerate man may be placed; but the true spiritual kingdom is "not in word, but in power."
-"The kingdom of God," says Christ himself, "is within you;" and, says the apostle, "The kingdom of God is not food and drink, but righteousness and peace, and joy in the Holy Ghost."
-It mainly consists in setting up God's throne in the sinner's heart, subduing his will to God's authority, and winning over his affections to God's service.
-And to say that any man remaining in an unregenerate state can be a member of that kingdom, would be to affirm that he might, at one and the same time, be both an alien and a citizen - a friend and an enemy - alive and dead.
-Everyone must see that if when God saves men, he brings them into his kingdom, and places them under his own holy government, it is impossible in the very nature of things, for them to enter it without undergoing a great change.
-And in this light, there is a self-evident truth and certainty in the words of our Lord, "Unless a man is born again, he cannot see the kingdom of God."
+3. No unregenerate man can see the kingdom of God, because it is impossible for God himself to do what implies a manifest contradiction; and there is a manifest contradiction in the idea that a fleshly mind can, without any radical change of character, become a subject of God's spiritual kingdom.
+The expression here used to denote the state of safety and happiness into which God brings his people is deeply significant and instructive.
+It is not spoken of, you will observe, as a state of mere safety - mere exemption from punishment, or immunity from wrath - but as a kingdom, a kingdom in which they are safe, because they are protected by his almighty power, and happy, because they are cherished by his infinite love, but still a kingdom, in which, besides being safe and happy, they are placed under rule and government, and expected to yield submission and service, as his obedient subjects.
+And so is it with every one who really enters that kingdom, whether on earth or in heaven; he cannot so much as enter into the outer sanctuary here, and far less obtain admission into the holy place there, without laying down at its threshold the weapons of rebellion, and returning to his allegiance and duty.
+There is indeed an external kingdom of grace in which many an unregenerate man may be placed; but the true spiritual kingdom is 'not in word but in power.'
+'The kingdom of God,' says Christ himself, 'is within you;' and, says the apostle, 'The kingdom of God is not meat and drink, but righteousness and peace, and joy in the Holy Ghost.'
+It mainly consists in the setting up of God's throne in the sinner's heart, subduing his will to God's authority, and winning over his affections to God's service; and to say that any man remaining in an unregenerate state can be a member of that kingdom, were to affirm that he might be at one and the same time both an alien and a citizen, a friend and an enemy, alive and dead.
+Every one must see, that if, when God saves men, he brings them into his kingdom, and places them under his own holy government, it is impossible, in the very nature of things, that they can enter it without undergoing a great change; and in this light, there is a selfevident truth and certainty in the words of our Lord, 'Except a man be born again, he cannot see the kingdom of God.'

-2. No unregenerate man can see the kingdom of God, because it is impossible for God to lie; and he has expressly said - no, he has sworn - that we must be converted or condemned.
-"The word of the Lord endures forever."
-"Heaven and earth may pass away, but not one jot or tittle of that word shall fail."
-"God is not a man that he should repent.
-Has he said, and shall he not do it?
-Has he spoken, and shall he not make it good?"
+4. No unregenerate man can see the kingdom of God, because it is impossible for God to lie; and he has expressly said, nay he has sworn, that we must be converted or condemned.
+'The word of the Lord endureth for ever.'
+'Heaven and earth may pass away, but one jot or tittle of that word shall not fail.'
+'God is not a man that he should repent: hath he said, and shall he not do it? hath he spoken, and shall he not make it good?